Cubitect/cubiomes/README.md

 Running the program should output:
 ```
 $ ./a.out
-Seed 262 has a Junge Edge biome at block position (0, 0).
+Seed 262 has a Mushroom Fields biome at block position (0, 0).
 ```

 ### Biome Generation in a Range

 We can also generate biomes for an area or volume using `genBiomes()`.
 This will utilize whatever optimizations are available for the generator and can be much faster than generating each position individually.
 (The layered generators for versions up to 1.17 will benefit significantly more from this than the noise-based ones.)

-Before we can generate an area or volume, we need to define the bounds with a `Range` structure and allocate the necessary buffer using `allocCache`.
+Before we can generate the biomes for an area or volume, we need to define the bounds with a `Range` structure and allocate the necessary buffer using `allocCache()`.
 The `Range` is described by a scale, position and size and each cell inside the `Range` represents `scale` many blocks in the horizontal axes.
 The vertical direction is treated seperately and always follows the biome coordinate scaling of 1:4, with an exception when `scale == 1`, in which case the vertical scaling is also 1:1.

 The only supported values for `scale` are 1, 4, 16, 64, and for the Overworld also 256.
 For versions up to 1.17 the scale is matched to an appropriate biome layer and will influence the biomes that can generate.